 (1) The purpose of the Motel Commercial (MC) Zone is to revitalize the City's lodging industry by protecting existing motel facilities from demolition and/or conversion to nontransient use and by encouraging the renovation of existing motels to modern standards, thereby supporting the City's tourist-oriented economy as well as supporting the Wildwoods Convention Center, both as an amenity in and of itself and as an economic generator for the region.

 (2) As recommended in the 2010 Comprehensive Master Plan Update ("Master Plan"), the portions of the former R-1/OB-2 Zoning District at the intersection of Surf Avenue between (generally) 16th and 17th Avenue and the portion of the R-1/OB-2 Zoning District between 22nd and 26th Avenue have been reclassified as new MC Zoning Districts.

+(3) In order to provide for new investment and the reasonable use of smaller parcels located within the MC zone, the development of single family detached dwelling and single family semidetached dwelling units shall be permitted.

 B. Principal permitted uses on the land and in buildings, as defined in § 276-7 (Definitions and word usage).
 Multiple principal uses are permitted within a single lot or building.